 Each Housing Agency will establish files for applicants and Participants.
 Minnesota Housing requires that these files contain copies of all Participant and property related forms listed below.
-The following forms are available on Minnesota Housing's website at
+The following forms are available on Minnesota Housing's website.
+Some of the following required documents do not have a specific form, as noted below, and Housing Agencies are expected to provide documentation in a format that contains the required elements.
+Required Bridges forms are updated regularly, and Housing Agencies are responsible for using the most current version of the required forms.